decretist/Dissertation/Chapter4/visualization.md

 background of "orderliness" (Zipf) in the word-frequency distribution, individual samples can display striking and potentially significant levels of variation.

+Word count and sample length data were collected and used to calculate frequencies for Gratian0 above, but those values will not be used in this section.
+Disregard the values in the Gratian0 column of the frequencies table, and calculate means and standard deviations using only the values in the columns corresponding to the three comparison samples, Gratian1, dePen, and Gratian2:

 We can graph the number of occurrences of *in* and *non* per 1,000 words in the *dicta*, with the frequency of *in* plotted along the